Neutrinoless $\beta\beta$-Decay in DCEQTDA

 In the present case we have $t_{sym}=1.34$ for $^{76}$Ge, and $t_{sym}=1.42$ for $^{124}$Xe.
 This parametrization will be labeled as P1.
 We have found it convenient to show in the case of $^{76}$Ge also the results for the value of the parameter $t$ that reproduces the measured value of the ground state $2\nu$ NME.
 This is frequently done in the literature~\cite{Sen13}, with the result here $t=1.86$, which we will label as P2.

 All NMEs were evaluated with the measured value $g_{\sss A}=1.27$~\cite{Ber12}.
-The $\b\b$-decay half-lives were calculated from \rf{28}, and all kinematics factors $G_{2\nu}(\J^+_f)$, and $G_{0\nu}(\J^+_f)$ were taken from~ \cite{Mirea15}, except for $G_{2\nu}(2^+_2)$ in $^{76}$Ge that was found in ~\cite{Suh98}.
+The $\b\b$-decay half-lives were calculated from \rf{31}, and all kinematics factors $G_{2\nu}(\J^+_f)$, and $G_{0\nu}(\J^+_f)$ were taken from~ \cite{Mirea15}, except for $G_{2\nu}(2^+_2)$ in $^{76}$Ge that was found in ~\cite{Suh98}.

-In order to satisfy the sum rules \rf{4} and \rf{5} it is necessary to work with a sufficiently large number of single-particle states, which have to be the same for protons and neutrons, and spin-orbit partners must always be included.
-The corresponding single-particle energies were obtained from the Wood-Saxon potential with the standard~\cite{Auo96} parameterization.
+Although the most recent pn-QRPA calculations \cite{Jok23} include many single-particle levels ($18$ for $^{76}$Ge, and $26$ for $^{130}$Xe), we choose single-particle spaces such that they satisfy the sum rules \rf{10} and \rf{11}, for which they must have a sufficiently large number of states, these being the same for protons and neutrons, and always including the two spin-orbit partners.
+At the same time, they must be numerically tractable in DCEQTDA.
+The single-particle energies were obtained from the Wood-Saxon potential with the standard parameterization ~\cite{Auo96}.